Bipolar disorder in adults

 ONGOING

-bipolar I after stabilization of acute episode: nonpregnant (including rapid cycling and mixed features)
+bipolar I after stabilisation of acute episode (including rapid cycling but without mixed features): non-pregnant

 Contributors